 Legend

 1=External Access

-2=Normal System User
+Level of system access 2=Normal System User

-Level of system access 3=System Operator Admin
+3=System Operator Admin

 4=Insider

 5=Unlimited

 Level skills 1=low

 5=high

-Deserves 1=low
+Resources 1=low

-Resources 5=high
+5=high

-Table 10 - Level of Attacks

-7.2.1 Unlimited Human User Authentication
+6.2.1 Unlimited Human User Authentication

 The control system shall provide the capability to identify and authenticate all human users.
 This capability shall enforce such identification and authentication on all interfaces that provide human user access to the control system to support segregation of duties and least privilege in accordance with applicable security policies and procedures.